There are over 6,000 wine regions in the world which are mainly located around the 28th and 50th latitude in both the North and South Hemispheres.

 L for LOMBARDY (Italy)

 One of Italy’s largest regions, it is home to many stunning, breathtaking landscapes as well as picturesque small towns.
 Discover the Barone Pizzini winery, the first winery in Franciacorta to believe that organic farming was essential for producing high-quality wines.
+Get in touch with the Winerist team to schedule a visit.

 M for MENDOZA (Argentina)

 Mendoza, with the mighty Andes as a backdrop and over 300 days of sun a year is a wine lovers paradise and a winemakers dream.
 Mendoza is a small cosmopolitan city with great nightlife and a relaxed country vibe – perfect as a base to tour the different wine regions and take part in adventure sports in and around Aconcagua National Park.
 Become memorised by the beautiful Argentinian city of Mendoza as part of this half-day horseback riding and wine tour.
-Pass through stunning vineyards and discover some of the finest wines available on this incredible wine adventure.
+Pass through stunning vineyards and discover some of the finest wines available on this incredible bike and wine adventure.

 Now discover the best wine regions from N-Z in part 2!